deluge-torrent/deluge/docs/source/devguide/how-to/curl-jsonrpc.md

 # How to connect to JSON-RPC with curl

-Before continuing make sure deluge-web or webui plugin is running.
+Before continuing make sure `deluge-web` or Web UI plugin is running.

-## Create a curl config
+## Create a curl configuration file

 To save a lot of typing and to keep the curl command short we shall create a `curl.cfg` files and put the following contents in it: